Household Management While Homeschooling

 As I briefly mentioned above, our quiet time routine and homeschool loop schedule both take place during our afternoon free time period.

-With that said, creating a loop schedule full or hands-on activities and educational projects is ideal for keeping big kids busy so Mom can focus on household management while homeschooling.
+With that said, creating a loop schedule full of fun homeschool activities and educational projects is ideal for keeping big kids busy so Mom can focus on household management while homeschooling.

 The beautiful part of utilizing this type of free time for your kiddos is that you can easily turn it into an extra period of independent learning – and your kids may not even realize it!